ramiro1998/simbiosis-crawler/README.md

 # Install node modules
 npm i

-# Create a `.env` file manually using `sample.env` or with the script below.
+# Create a `.env` file, if one is not present, manually using `sample.env` or with the script below.
-mv sample.env .env
+cp sample.env .env
 ```

 ## Technical Assessment